TroyFoote/noSQL_UK_Food_Standards_Agency_Analysis/README.md

-# Project Title: NoSQL-Challenge - UK-Food Analysis
+# Project Title: NoSQL - UK-Food Standards Agency Analysis
+Module 12

 ## Project Description

-The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+The UK Food Standards Agency evaluates various establishments across the United Kingdom.
+You are to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 ### Part 1:

-### Requirements

-*MongoDB*
-*NoSQL_setup_starter.ipynb*
-*establishments.json*
-*PyMongo*
-*Pretty Print*

 ### Database & Jupyter Notebook Set Up

 1. Import data from the establishments.json file from your Terminal.
 Name the database *uk_food* and the collection *establishments*.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
-2. Import the requured libraries
+2. Import the required libraries
 3. Create an instance of Mongo Client
 4. Confirm the database has been created and loaded correctly.
     Confirm *UK_food* database and *establishments* collection are listed in MongoDB Find and display one document from the *establishments* collection using *find_one* and display with *pprint*

 ### Part 2:

-### Requirements

-*MongoDB*
-*NoSQL_setup_starter.ipynb*
-*establishments.json*
-*PyMongo*
-*Pretty Print*

 ### Update the Database
 Use *NoSQL_setup_starter.ipynb*